wiris/html-integrations/docs/README.md

 This repository has a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure.
 This means that the source code of multiple npm packages is stored in a single git repository.
 Some of these packages depend on each other, so storing them together allows for a faster development cycle.
-In order to manage multiple packages, we use [Lerna] as a cornerstone of the project structure.
+In order to manage multiple packages, we use [Nx](https://nx.dev/) as a cornerstone of the project structure.
 You don't need to install Lerna on your own, as it will be installed locally by npm.

 The main functionality of Lerna is bootstrapping.